• Skip to primary navigation

 Outdoor Christmas Planter Decor Tips

 Step back and look and see how it looks during the day.
 Of course, there will be wires from the lights.
-They aren't really noticeable until you are up close.
+They aren't noticeable until you are up close.

 FREE SIGN UP

-The red berries are actually my favorite part of my Christmas planter.
+The red berries are my favorite part of my Christmas planter.
 It's what makes it look pretty during the daytime.
 That's something that I try to consider.
 Everything looks great in the dark with sparkly lights on it.
 But does it look good in the daytime?

 I used free tree branch clippings from trees in my yard.
 If you don't have those available to you, you can often get branches free from places that sell live Christmas trees.
 Just ask them!
 Or, use some old garland that you already have.